-Come join me in my fantasy land: the kids are in their playroom, taking out blocks from their designated container, building towers together for 20 minutes by themselves before cleaning them up and putting everything back on the shelf.
+Imagine this instead: the kids are in their playroom, taking out blocks from their designated container, building towers together for 20 minutes by themselves before cleaning them up and putting everything back on the shelf.

-Short of getting rid of most of the toys when the kids aren’t looking, you’ve got to come up with a plan to deal with all of this stuff.
-Toy rotations and organizing toys by type are the best ways to keep everything corralled.
+My two part technique is to do toy rotations for babies and toddlers and organizing toys by type for older kids.
 Toys are easier to locate when kids want to play and easier to pick up when they’re done.
 When they have less choice and less stress, everyone is happier.

-For younger kids, especially the immobile ones, I like to put one type of toy in each box (one touch and feel book, one board book, one car, one rattle, one teether, one stuffed animal).
-You rotate through 4-5 boxes, changing them out every day, week, or whenever you remember.
+For younger kids, especially the immobile ones, I recommend a toy rotation.
+You put one type of toy in each box (one touch and feel book, one board book, one car, one rattle, one teether, one stuffed animal).
+You rotate through 4-5 boxes, swapping the bin out for a new one every day, week, or whenever you remember.

 The key to both toy rotation and toy compartmentalization is that they must pick up each bin before getting out a new one!
 If your kids are struggling with the idea, read about toy time-outs and how you can make kids more accountable.